 That is not to say that you should be uninformed or not pay attention.
 Just understand the difference between healthy attention and knocking your head against the wall, over and over, by over-saturation of the omnipresent news cycle.

 Join or volunteer with local, state, or national groups that are aligned with your political values.
 Pitching in can help you feel more in control and connect you with like-minded people.
 If so inclined, run for something or support someone who is running.

 Generate some compassion (even a grain of sands worth)

-Without feeling like you need to change your own personal beliefs or values, see if you can feel even a shred of compassion for the concerns of people on the opposite side of your political beliefs.
+Without feeling like you need to change your own personal beliefs or values, see if you can feel even a shred of compassion for the concerns of people on the opposite side from your political beliefs.
 By seeing other people as fellow human beings with their own fears, pains, and challenges in life, perhaps your own inner contempt for them will lessen.
 When you are carrying less contempt and more compassion, even when you strongly disagree, you may find that your own sense of peace increases.

 Remind yourself that the uncertainty will ease over time

 For many, uncertainty is very scary.
 We are living in uncertain times.
 It is impossible to know the exact specifics of how past campaign promises will look when (or if) implemented.

 As the weeks and months ahead unfold, specifics will continue to emerge.
 Whether you like those specifics or not, the uncertainty-induced distress will likely begin to ease.